aniruddha-stqc/automate_gigw/README.md

 # Web Scraping utility

-Python based Web Scraping utlity to gather information from website and document the extracted data into Spreadsheets in tabular format.
+Python based Web Scraping utlity to gather information from websites and document the extracted data into Spreadsheets in tabular format.
+The websites are scanned in parellel involving multithreading feature.